CoRE-RG/SDN4CoRE/examples/papers/vehcom2025/README.md

 ## Scenarios
 The paper has a CBS max latency study and a realistic in car network.
 See also additional readmes in scenario folders.

+Check the full workspace repostiory for the [vehcom 2025 paper](https://github.com/CoRE-RG/vehcom25-soa-strict-cbs-latency).